payalrattan/SQL_Project/movies_database_design.md

 **Which optimizations (e.g., indexes, views) did you create?
 Why?**

-- View to simplify movie browsing with average ratings and comment count
+-view to display movies with their directors.
+-view to Shows each user and how many comments they’ve made.
 ---

 ### Limitations